garyyu/docs/A-Brief-History-of-MinbleWimble-White-Paper.md

 And in **March 2017**, Ignotus Peverell posted a technical [[introduction|Introduction]] to MimbleWimble and Grin on Github.

-That's the interesting story of MimbleWimble/Grin origin.
+That's the interesting story of MimbleWimble/Grin white paper.
+So, totally three papers integrate the whole one.